Vkutti/Vkutti/README.md

-Hi there
+Hi there!

-I'm Venkat, a high school developer that is always on the hunt to learn or build something new.
+I'm Venkat, a high school developer that is always on the hunt to learn or build something new

+ - Currently building Tennis Labs, a simulation website allowing users to simulate tennis matches between players, both old and new
- - Currently building Stockly, a platform that forecasts stock prices for the next trading day.
+ - Finished Stockly, a platform that forecasts stock prices for the next trading day